NathanKlineInstitute/Load_NWB_MoBI/README.md

 ## CST data
-Since all of the cst data is loaded together, you can use the following snippet of code to load it into a pandas dataframe with the correct headers
+Since all of the cst data is loaded together, you can use the following snippet of code to load it into a pandas dataframe with the correct headers.
 ```python
 with NWBHDF5IO('/path/to/nwb/file.nwb', 'r') as io:
         nwbfile = io.read()